rezadrikvandi/enrichedInference/README.md

-This package will be made available here shortly.
+This R package, enrichedInference, will be made available here shortly (in the next few days), with all the codes and illustrative examples.